Megan Russell Johnson

 Program Officer, W.K.
 Kellogg Foundation

 Megan Russell Johnson is a Program Officer at the W.K.
-Kellogg Foundation, working in the foundation’s priority place of Michigan to support thriving children, working families and equitable communities.
+Kellogg Foundation in Battle Creek, Michigan.
+In this role, she works in the foundation’s priority place of Michigan to support thriving children, working families and equitable communities.
+Russell Johnson provides expertise in all aspects of the grant-making process, including evaluating grant proposals, fostering community connections, developing programming priorities and identifying and nurturing opportunities to affect positive change for children and families within the state.